Skip to content

 1. Navigate to the Teams tab.

-2. Click on the Add a Team section and then select the desired team to be added.
+2. Click the Add a Team button, then select the team you want to add.

-3. After selecting the team, click on the + button.
+3. After selecting the team, click the + button.

-To delete a team from the MSEL, follow these steps:
+To remove a team from the MSEL, follow these steps:

 1. Navigate to the Teams tab.

-2. Select the desired team to be removed and click on the - button.
+2. Select the team you want to remove and click the - button.

 The available roles are:

-• CITE Observer: When CITE integration is enabled, this role will allow a user to observe other team's progress on the CITE application during an exercise.
+• Observer: When the MSEL owner has enabled Gallery or CITE integrations, this role allows a user to observe other team's progress on CITE and Gallery applications.

 Data Fields

-On this tab, users will be able to add data fields that are going to be used on the MSEL.
-These data fields can be compared to the column fields used on Excel spreadsheets.
+On this tab, users can add data fields used on the MSEL.
+Compare these data fields to the column fields on Excel spreadsheets.

 Blueprint Data Fields Tab OE